ebulliner/book-finder/README.md

   ## Contributing:
   No guidelines to follow.
   ## Credits:
   A TON of credit goes to my TAs, instructor and my classmates.
-My classmate Fiona, Sam, Edyta, and Brianna helped me finish this assignment because I kept missing simple changes.
+My classmates Fiona, Sam, Edyta, and Brianna helped me finish this assignment because I kept missing simple changes.
 Fiona and Sam were a HUGE help!
 They stayed up late at night with me to help me with this assignment so S/O to them!!!
   ## Tests:
   N/A
   ## Questions: